magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-modal.md

 #### Result

-As result, the modal window auto opens on page load with a `popup` effect.
+As a result, the modal window auto-opens on page load with a `popup` effect.

 ![Notification Modal]({{ site.baseurl }}/common/images/ui_comps/notification_modal_result.png)